 If your best attempts to get a good night's sleep have failed, prescription sleeping pills may be an option.
 Here's some advice on how to use them safely.

 - Get a medical evaluation.
-Before you take sleeping pills, see your doctor for a thorough exam.
-Often your doctor may be able to find specific causes for your insomnia.
-If you're taking sleeping pills for more than a few weeks, talk to your doctor about an appropriate follow-up schedule to discuss your medications.
+Before you take sleeping pills, see your health care provider for a thorough exam.
+Often your provider may be able to find specific causes for your insomnia.
+If you're taking sleeping pills for more than a few weeks, talk to your provider about an appropriate follow-up schedule to discuss your medicines.

 - Read the medication guide.
-Read the medication guide for patients so that you understand how and when to take your medication and what the major potential side effects are.
-If you have any questions, ask your pharmacist or your doctor.
+Read the medication guide for patients so that you understand how and when to take your medicine and what the major potential side effects are.
+If you have any questions, ask your pharmacist or health care provider.

 - Never take a sleeping pill until you're going to bed.
 Sleeping pills can make you less aware of what you're doing, increasing the risk of dangerous situations.
 Wait to take your sleeping pill until you've completed all of your evening activities, immediately before you plan on sleeping.

 - Take your sleeping pill when you can get a full night's sleep.
-Only take a sleeping pill when you know you can get a full night's sleep of at least seven to eight hours.
+Only take a sleeping pill when you know you can get a full night's sleep of at least 7 to 8 hours.
 A few short-acting sleeping pills are intended for middle of the night awakenings, so you may take them when you can stay in bed for at least four hours.

 - Watch for side effects.
-If you feel sleepy or dizzy during the day or if you experience any other significant side effects, talk to your doctor about changing your dose or weaning off your pills.
+If you feel sleepy or dizzy during the day or if you experience any other side effects that bother you, talk to your health care provider.
+Your provider may suggest trying a different medicine, changing your dose or weaning you off pills.
 Don't take a new sleeping pill the night before an important appointment or activity because you won't know how it affects you.